NihedB/EUR-Lex-Triples/README.md

  - readme
  - sous-rep : preprocessing
  - sous-rep : annotation tool
- - RE baseline : lancement des codes des baseline
+ - RE baseline : lancement des codes des baseline, résultats obtenus
  -
 ## Licence
 Copyright for the editorial content of EUR-Lex website, the summaries of EU legislation and the consolidated texts owned by the EU, are licensed under the Creative Commons Attribution 4.0 International licence, i.e., CC BY 4.0 as mentioned on the official EUR-Lex website.
 Any data artifacts remain licensed under the CC BY 4.0 license.